2. Tamiflu reduces the time of improvement by 1.3 days (30%) compared to patients receiving placebo.

 4. Tamiflu is not considered a substitute for annual influenza virus vaccination and trust me, it’s not.

-5. Tamiflu works by inhibiting the enzyme (viral neuraminidase) which promotes the spread of virus in the respiratory tract.
+5. Tamiflu works by inhibiting the enzyme (viral neuraminidase) which promotes the spread of a virus in the respiratory tract.

 6. Tamiflu-resistant strains of the virus have shown up during some flu seasons and in some geographic locations.
-This year, the predominant Influenza A strain making people sick has not shown resistance to Tamiflu.
-Phew.

 8. Tamiflu will not work for colds, or other viral infections.